Double $J/\psi$ production as a test of parton momentum correlations in double parton scattering: Discussion and Summary

 \section{Discussion and Summary}

-Current theoretical and experimental knowledge about parton distribution functions do not provide clear evidence for the parton correlation.
-To resolve this issue, we propose to measure the double $\Jp$ production cross section at NICA energies, differential in the normalized angular difference for the polar angle, $d \sigma_{DPS}(\Jp\Jp) / d \Delta\theta_\pi$.
-As it turns out, the significant difference in distributions predicted in sPDF and dPDF does not require a precision fit of data. therefore, in the analysis we can rely on counting of events in different $\Delta\theta_\pi$ bins only.
+Current theoretical and experimental researches on parton momentum correlations mainly focus on LHC energies.
+In this paper we show that lower energy colliders like NICA also could be helpful.
+We propose to measure the double $\Jp$ production cross section at NICA energies, differential in the normalized angular difference for the polar angle, $d \sigma_{DPS}(\Jp\Jp) / d \Delta\theta_\pi$.
+To avoid a precision fit of data that could turn out to be quite speculative at the relatively low statistics (cf.\ the discussion below) we propose to investigate the ratio

+where $N(\cdots)$ is the number of events in the respective kinematical region.
+As we can learn from Fig.~\ref{fig:delta_Theta}, for the ``pocket formula'' this ration is equal to $\sim 2/5$ and for the GS09 model equal to $\sim 1/3$.

 In order to distinguish DPS from SPS, we proposed to use the (normalized) angular difference for the azimuthal angle of radiation of the $\Jp$ pair, given by $\Delta\phi_\pi = (\phi(\Jp_1) - \phi(\Jp_2))/\pi$.
-Having taken into account the fact that $\Delta \phi_\pi$ has a peak near 1 for SPS but a flat shape for DPS, we were able to exclude the region $\Delta \phi_\pi \sim 1$ in order to maximize the DPS/SPS ratio.
+Having taken into account the fact that $\Delta \phi_\pi$ has a peak near 1 for SPS (cf.\ Fig.~\ref{fig:delta_phi}) but a flat shape for DPS, we were able to exclude the region $\Delta \phi_\pi \sim 1$ in order to maximize the DPS/SPS ratio.

+Last but not at least, it is interesting to estimate the total number of events.
+According to estimates of the SPD collaboration, up to $12\times 10^6$ single $\Jp$ events are expected per year~\cite{Arbuzov:2020cqg}.
+Combining double and single $\Jp$ production cross sections measured by the NA3 and NA50 experiments~\cite{NA3:1985rmd,NA50:2006rdp}, we can calculate the ratio

+Multiplying this ratio with $f_{\rm DP}$, we can estimate the number of DPS $\Jp$-pairs per year as $>115$ and $>43$ in case of the ``pocket formula'' and GS09, respectively.